wowbroforce/PokemonCheatsheet/README.md

 * I thought it would be great to implement the paginated loading ot the list, but there was no time for it.
 * I use stack views to reduce the amount of counstaints I have to set manually.
 * I use modules to hide the implementation details from the all layer.

+## Feedback

+All issues are addressed.
+[x] View and ViewController together
+In my initial implementation view controllers play the role of View.
+It didn't make much sence to separate the UI in a separate UIView.
+[x] List pagination is missing (*)
+I have no time left to implement it.
+[x] Views are being removed and added to StackView (using index) every time there is an update It was the fastest and the easyest way at that moment.
+Now it uses the table view instead of the stack view.
+[x] Codebase definitely needs cleanup, there are empty files, files which are not used, files likely copy-pasted from other projects without touching them [e.g.: look at author names in source]

+I've also write some unit tests.